 Yet, if you hang around the quiet long enough, there’s more than silence.

 A subtle rippling, just audible.
-Water moving over stones and around bends.
+Water moving over pebbles and around bends.
 Gentle enough to make singular tones.
 Soothing, like listening from another room, while a friend strums the guitar.
 Slowly picking, one string at at time.

 Then the chirps.
 Tiny chirps.
 Jays and towhees.
 Cardinals, for sure.
 Their winter tones are sweet and relaxed now.
 Comfortable, less commanding, less stressed, almost purposeless.
 Not the loud complicated spring show-off mating songs or the summer alarms and calls.
 It’s soft and gentle.
 As if they’re going about life, hunting the brush for a meal or snack, and mindlessly humming.